 Despite the one sided scoreline there wasn’t much between the teams and Ballymena finally got some reward for their efforts after working the ball up-field for Conor Louw to crash over and Ross McKay to covert taking the score to 15 – 7 at the break.

 A James Wright charge down led to Ballymena’s second try on resumption and with McKay converting to add to a second half penalty the visitors led by 2 points with the score at 15 – 17.

 In a ding dong second half the home side edged back in front thanks to a Zac Solomon uncovered try before Josh Drain hit the line for a score converted by McKay.
-McKay added his second penalty with ten minutes about 10 minutes remaining to extend the visitors lead to 20 – 27 and as the clock ticked down towards full time it looked as though that would be enough.
+McKay added his second penalty, with ten minutes remaining, to extend the visitors lead to 20 – 27 and as the clock ticked down towards full time it looked as though that would be enough.

 However Campbell made one last effort and after a period of pressure on the Ballymena line Danny Williamson dove over out wide.

 Bonner landed the extras, despite some close scrutiny from the Ballymena chasers and the game ended as a 27 all draw.